renmengye/renmengye.github.io/index.md

 ## <a name="news">News</a>

+* 2024/09: I will give an invited talk at Columbia University.

 * 2024/07: We are organizing [Adaptive Foundation Models Workshop](https://www.paulvicol.com/neurips2024_workshop_site/) at NeurIPS 2024.
 Consider contributing your papers!

 * 2024/07: We are organizing [Compositional Learning Workshop]() at NeurIPS 2024.
 Consider contributing your papers!